cal-data-eng/notes/SQL/review.md

 An **instance** is a specific instantiation of the relation, i.e., tuples with specific values.
 This word is used less often, but we define it here to draw attention to the idea that a relation could hold different tuples over time.

 In general, think relation as a table of data whose columns (i.e., attributes) are organized according to a specific relational schema.
-You will hear "relation" and "table" used interchangeably, though the forme ris more specific.
+You will hear "relation" and "table" used interchangeably, though the former is more specific (as we will see when we discuss Relational Algebra).
 A **relational database** is a collection of relations, which are often related to each other according to some **database schema** or **relational schema**.

 ## SELECT-FROM-WHERE (SFW)